guedes-joaofelipe/video-color-spectrum/README.md

 # Video Color Spectrum

-This repository contains the script to extract the color spectrum of a YouTube video.
+This repository contains the script to extract the color spectrum of a YouTube video using defined algorithm configs.
+The pipeline for a single video can be divided into 4 steps:

+1. Download an YouTube video
+2. Break the video into its frames
+3. Apply smoothing pre-processing to the frames
+4. Extract the most predominant colors for each frame

+An extensive explanation of the pipeline can be found in [this medium article]().

-## Example
+### Example

 By applying the pipeline for [this video](https://www.youtube.com/watch?v=eAS0XDyI_M8), we get the following color spectrum: